wickersoft/orbit/README.md

 # orbit
-AutoIt library for calculating planet and comet orbits
+Collection of AutoIt UDFs for calculating planet and comet orbits